Get Informed

 How are mustangs and burros good companions?

-Although mustangs and burros are meant to be wild and better off in their native rangelands, something must be done about the thousands of horses taken out of the wild.
-These horses are incredibly versatile, quick learners, and can be easy to train.
+Although mustangs and burros are meant to be wild and better off in their native rangelands, something must be done about the thousands of equines taken out of the wild.
+These animals are incredibly versatile, quick learners, and can be easy to train.
 They can learn many different things and are very devoted to those that win their trust.
-They are all around great horses.
-Like any horse, they need constant care and attention.
+Like any other horse or donkey, they need constant care and attention.

 Learn more about mustangs and burros and the issues they face: